Virginia Court Records

 Are Arrest Records Public in Virginia?

-Yes.
-Under the Virginia Public Records Act, residents of the Commonwealth can access arrest records kept by law enforcement agencies.
+Under the Virginia Public Records Act, residents of the Commonwealth may access arrest records kept by law enforcement agencies.
 However, the provisions of this Act are not absolute, and some arrest records are excluded from disclosure in the state.
-Some examples of confidential arrest records in Virginia are as specified by (Virginia Code § 2.2-3706):
+As specified by Virginia Code § 2.2-3706, the following documents are confidential and excluded from unauthorized access:

 - Juvenile arrest records;